glu10/trough/README.md

 A GTK+ RSS news reader (currently being revived!)

+For now, do not attempt to run this.

 ## Planned changes in revival:
 * Asynchronous requests.
 * NLP in favor of scraping rules.